 - Estimate your total repair and renovation expenses, including equipment and labor.
 Seasoned flippers then add an additional 10-15% to this total for the unexpected.

-- Estimate the after-repair value, or ARV, that the home will sell for once your reno is complete.
+- Estimate the after-repair value, or ARV, that the home will sell for once your renovation is complete.

-- Apply the "70% rule" to determine the maximum you should spend for the home.
+- Apply the "70% rule" to calculate the maximum you should spend for the home.
 To do this, multiply your ARV by 0.7, then subtract your total reno costs.

 2. Failing to consult a local Realtor